Georges Croegaert: Cardinal paintings

-The tone of Croegaert’s cardinal paintings was humorous and slightly mocking rather than overtly anti-clerical.
-Croegaert’s very detailed technique was perfectly suited for this genre as it allowed him to depict the excesses of the cardinals' lifestyle amid an environment of ornate furnishings, tapestries, glass and silverware rendered in realistic detail.
+The tone of Croegaert’s cardinal paintings was slightly mocking rather than overtly anti-clerical.
+Croegaert’s very detailed technique was suited for this genre as it allowed him to depict the excesses of the cardinals' lifestyle amid an environment of ornate furnishings, tapestries, glass and silverware rendered in realistic detail.
 He was particularly accomplished in capturing the vivid reds and purples of the cardinals' robes and the characterisation and humour in the faces of his somewhat pathetic subjects.